skyneticist/gpt-cv/README.md

 vs.stop()
 ```

 That is the gist of our `main.py` file for now, but we're not quite done here yet.
+We still need to invoke our `request_vision` method from `api.py` from the `main` function here, but let's finish up `api.py` as we promised earlier.

-Now on to setting up a new method to encode image data for sending our `request_vision` api method.
+Now on to setting up a new method to encode image data for sending to our `request_vision` api method.

 ---
 ### Working With Image Data